Reviews You Can Rely On

 The Tune 720 BT had one of the best battery performances in the lineup, delivering a whopping 75 hours of continuous playback before requiring a charge.

-These headphones lack the always-on microphones and computation that most of their noise-cancelling competitors provide.
-This battery life is a lovely convenience, but their poor comfort means you aren't likely to need the extended life.
+These headphones lack the always-on microphones and battery-sucking technology that most of their noise-cancelling competitors provide.
+While the battery life is a bonus, its poor comfort means you're unlikely to need the extended life.

 Call Quality

 Baseline audio in a quiet room is loud, clear, and pleasant.
-Lower-pitched voices did great in a simulated office setting and during our subway test.
+Lower-pitched voices did great in an office setting and on a subway platform.
 High-pitched voices weren't quite as isolated and clear, but they were still clear and easy to understand.

 Side-by-Side Comparison